 It’s hard to know what to do if you want to sponsor your own visa, as the Japanese Immigration authorities wouldn’t know what you meant if you asked about this.
-That’s because there is no such thing as a self-sponsored visa, but then why are so many people talking about it and asking about it on online forums like Reddit or in Facebook groups?
+That’s because there is no such thing as a self-sponsored visa.
+So then why are so many people talking about it and asking about it on online forums like Reddit or in Facebook groups?

 It’s actually just a way to get a part-time employer to sponsor your visa and using the “Permission to Engage in Activities” forms to fill in your other part-time jobs!
 Sounds simple right?
-There are a few things you need to keep in mind and that caused me quite a headache when I got one of my clients to sponsor my visa so I could continue working part-time with the higher pay that comes with it.
-More on how to get higher paying part-time jobs here.
+There are a few things you need to keep in mind and that caused me quite a headache.
+I got one of my clients to sponsor my visa so I could continue working part-time with the higher pay that comes with it.
+Let me tell you how it works.

 First you need to get the right form.
 Many freelance photographers, teachers and engineers use the Humanities, International Services and Engineer visa now, and you can find that form to renew it here.